craftfortress/rock-paper-scissors/readMe.md

 	Then navigate to the build directory and load "build/index.html" in a browser.

 Tests:
-Just load "test/runner.html" in a browser.
+	Just launch "test/runner.html" in a browser.

 Instructions: